tuva-health/docs/docs/data-marts/quality-measures.md

 ```

 #### Source models

+The format of these sources are determined by NCQA's Digital Content Services app.
+You can license this app from NCQA or through

 * **hedis_cql_engine_log**
   Optional mart input containing a detailed log of computations of the CQL produced from HEDIS dQM.
 This data is useful for auditing and understanding the specific logic applied during measure calculation.